-DC-style individuals typically drive for perfection, take initiative and are diligent, strong-willed, determined and focused.
-They strive for personal accomplishment and fear not being able to achieve their own high standard.
-Due to this, DC-styles can sometimes be critical, stubborn and tough.
+DC-style individuals typically drive for perfection.
+They are diligent, strong-willed, determined, focused and often strive for personal accomplishment.
+The DC likes purposeful interactions and often always discusses things in a business-like manner.
+They greatly fear not being able to achieve their own high standard.
+Due to this, the challenger may seek to excessively control their environment.
+They may also become critical, stubborn and tough.

-As challenger personality types strive for perfection, they are likely to succeed in careers that are results focused, challenging and promote accuracy.
-Such careers include sales representatives, various management roles, law or finance (e.g., a financial advisor or analyst).
+As the Challenger personality style tends to strive for perfection, they are likely to succeed in careers that are results focused, challenging and promote accuracy.
+The DC also likes to pay attention to the small details, and therefore careers in the finance industry may work well for the DC.